shellqiqi/nju-network-labs/content/ch03/subch02/forwarding-table-lookup.md

 # matches -> True
 ```

+✅ In the report, show how you implement the logic of building IP forwarding table and matching the destination IP addresses.

 ## Testing

 As the function has not been fully implemented, there is no test cases can check the output of your router.